tinode/chat/README.md

   * Plugins to extend functionality, for example, to support moderation or chatbots.
   * Scriptable [command-line tool](tn-cli/) for server administration.
 * Performance, reliability and development:
   * Sharded clustering with failover.
+Kubernetes-native peer discovery via StatefulSet + EndpointSlice watch (see [docker/k8s/](docker/k8s/)).
   * Storage and out of band transfer of large objects like images or document files using local file system or Amazon S3 (other storage systems can be supported with [media handlers](https://github.com/tinode/chat/blob/master/server/media/media.go#L21)).
   * JSON or [protobuf version 3](https://developers.google.com/protocol-buffers/) wire protocols.
   * Bindings for various programming languages: